-Ed.D. programs typically require an M.Ed., M.A. in education, or comparable master’s degree.
+- Master’s Degree: Ed.D. programs in Curriculum & Instruction typically ask for an M.Ed., M.A. in Education, or a comparable master’s degree.
 Holding an educational specialist degree (Ed.S.) usually grants advanced placement.

 Curriculum and Instruction Coursework

-If you sign up for an Ed.D. in Curriculum and Instruction, expect to spend a lot of time studying and applying theories of learning; that’s the main disciplinary focus.
-You will also find yourself covering a lot of more general education subjects outside of your major, such as educational leadership, the history and goals of education, educational psychology, and public policy studies.
-Research courses also typically make up a large chunk of the curriculum, especially if a dissertation is required.
+If you sign up for an Ed.D. in Curriculum and Instruction, you’ll spend a lot of time studying and applying theories of learning—that’s the main disciplinary focus.
+You may also find yourself covering subjects such as educational leadership, the history and goals of education, and public policy studies.
+Research courses typically make up a solid chunk of the curriculum.

 Online Ed.D. in Curriculum and Instruction Programs

 Are Ed.D. in Curriculum and Instruction Programs Offered Online?

 Yes.
 While there aren’t as many online Ed.D. programs in this field as there are in educational leadership, there are still dozens of options in our program database.
 We’ve flagged all the online doctorates in curriculum & instruction with an “Offered Online” marker.
 A number of them come from CAEP-accredited universities.

 Do Online Ed.D. in Curriculum and Instruction Programs Contain Residencies?

 Most Online Ed.D. programs in Curriculum & Instruction will contain on-campus intensives or residencies.
 They are usually very short (e.g. long weekend).
 Often, universities like to see you for an initial orientation, dissertation/capstone proposal, and a dissertation defense or final project presentation.